TiffanyVlaar/TiffanyVlaar.github.io/Piscopia.md

 <!--The [next Piscopia annual conference (PiFORUM)](https://piscopia.co.uk/piforum25-amplifying-hidden-voices/) is coming up on 4-5 September at Queen Mary University of London.
 Registration is now open, <br>-->
 For upcoming events please see: [https://piscopia.co.uk/whats-on/](https://piscopia.co.uk/whats-on/). <br>

-I give some more details on the aims and type of events hosted by Piscopia below, but also want to use this page to highlight other initiatives/events that may be of interest
+I give some more details on the aims and type of events hosted by Piscopia below, but also want to use this page to highlight other initiatives/events that may be of interest:

-Some relevant events/opportunities are:
 - [Women in Machine Learning (WiML)](https://www.wiml.org) has various upcoming events, including their annual flagship workshop at the NeurIPS 2025 conference.
 Funding will be available for eligible participants to attend the workshop.
 - Free online panel discussions for Early Career Researchers on e.g. grants, academic job search, and publications, offered by the LMS: [https://www.lms.ac.uk/careers/ecr-professional-development](https://www.lms.ac.uk/careers/ecr-professional-development).
 - [Black Heroes of Mathematics 2024 Conference](https://www.lms.ac.uk/events/black-heroes-of-mathematics-conference-2024), talk recordings are available [here](https://www.youtube.com/playlist?list=PLsDn5JyJXoYL5mq-fZmPY70NQIMdaT70G).